jamesoh3928/HaskGit/docs/Final.md

     -- create new branch
     haskgit branch branch_name
     ```
   - checkout: Switches branches and restores working tree files of that branch.
 However, our checkout command does not perform **safety** check before checking out to other branch.
 I.e. if there are uncommitted changes that can be lost by checking out to different branch, the haskgit will not abort the command and you may lose some of your changes.
+Also, if checking out to another branch removes all files in a specific directory, we are not handling the removal of those directories (not handling empty directories).
     ```console
     haskgit checkout branch-name